Electrocute4u/Tsumiki/Privacy-Policy.md

-# Privacy Policy - Tsumiki Discord Bot
+# Privacy Policy - Milim Discord Bot

 ## What sort of data does this bot store?
 - Guild IDs